AInsights Entry for Cinnamaldehyde (CAS: 104-55-2)

 4. Use in Flavors

-Cinnamaldehyde is extensively used in flavor applications, particularly in bakery products, confectionery, and beverages, where it imparts a warm, spicy cinnamon flavor.
-It serves as both an impact note and a background enhancer in flavor systems.
-Typical use levels in finished food products range from 10 to 100 ppm, with variations depending on the desired intensity and product type.
-Cinnamaldehyde is relatively stable under heat and acidic conditions, but it may oxidize over time, necessitating careful formulation and storage considerations.
+Cinnamaldehyde is extensively used in flavor formulations, particularly in spice blends, bakery products, confectionery, and beverages.
+It serves as a primary flavoring agent in cinnamon-flavored products and as a modifier to enhance the warmth and complexity of other spice notes.
+Typical use levels in food and beverages range from 10 to 100 ppm, with higher concentrations used in products where a strong cinnamon character is desired.
+Cinnamaldehyde is generally stable under heat and acidic conditions, but it may oxidize over time, leading to a loss of potency.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature